Learning Outcomes

 A defendant is charged with theft of goods worth £150 from a shop.
 How is the case allocated?

-Answer: This is low-value shoplifting.
-The case will be treated as a summary offence and heard in the magistrates' court, unless the defendant pleads not guilty and elects Crown Court trial.
+This is low-value shoplifting.
+The offence is treated as summary-only and is to be tried in the magistrates’ court, unless the defendant—having pleaded not guilty—exercises the right to elect a Crown Court jury trial.

 Worked Example 1.2